akantrocommerce/shopify-theme-bun-vite/README.md

 Together, Bun and Vite provide a fast, modern, and easy to use development workflow for building Shopify Themes.

+Shopify's Dawn Theme v12.0.0 comes packed in this workflow by default.
+Visit the repo[shopify-dawn-theme] for more information on Dawn.

+This framework is compatible with ANY Shopify Theme.

 [Akantro][akantro] is a digital product design and development agency dedicated to helping Shopify merchants enhance their success.
 Specializing in cutting-edge technologies like AI, serverless, headless, and composable tech.
 Founded by an industry expert, the agency provides customized digital solutions, including UX/UI design, storefront development, app development, and more.

 Akantro is a Shopify Partner.